Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 ### Define the Key Vault instance

-In this scenario, and every other real-world setup, there is a bit more that we want to configure.
-You can use the documentation URL (by hovering over the module) to see the module’s documentation online for other supported parameters.
-The ```main.bicep``` might look like this:
+In this scenario - and every other real-world setup - there is more that you need to configure.
+You can open the module's documentation by hovering over its symbolic name to see all of the module’s capabilities - including supported parameters.
+The `main.bicep` might look like this:

 <!-- {lineNos=inline} -->
 ```bicep